M-Alamgir/Natours-project/README.md

 loremipsumgenerator.com<br />
 sizzy.co (Responsive design test) <br />

+## Getting Started

+To get a local copy up and running follow these simple example steps.

 ### Setup

 1. Clone this repo to your computer using `git clone`